cjimti/mk/_posts/2018-06-15-golang-reverse-proxy.md

 }
 ```

 Filtering and blocking is the central purpose of this proxy.
-The `handle` method below has access to `eng` where a method called `ProcessRequest` get a shot at modifying the response and request data.
+The `handle` method below has access to `eng` where a method called `ProcessRequest` gets a shot at modifying the response and request data.
 You can think of it as a proxy within a proxy.
-The following code shows http.ResponseWriter and *http.Request objects sent first to `p.eng.ProcessRequest(w, r)` and finally handled by `p.proxy.ServeHTTP(w, r)`:
+The following code shows **http.ResponseWriter** and **http.Request** objects are sent first to `p.eng.ProcessRequest(w, r)` and finally handled by `p.proxy.ServeHTTP(w, r)`:

 ```go
 func (p *Proxy) handle(w http.ResponseWriter, r *http.Request) {